-Ray Tensing retrial: Judge declares mistrial after jury deadlocks
+Ray Tensing retrial: Mistrial declared for 2nd time after jury deadlocks

 University of Cincinnati settles with family

-In November, a jury could not come to agreement on Tensing's guilt or innocence, and the judge declared a mistrial.

-DuBose, who was black, was killed following a series of high-profile, officer-involved shootings that sparked nationwide protests over the use of force by police.

-Tensing, who is white, was fired from his job and arrested.
+Tensing was fired from his job and arrested after the shooting.
 He was released from custody after posting 10% of his $1 million bond.

 The University of Cincinnati agreed in January 2016 to pay $4.85 million to the family of DuBose.
 The school also agreed to set up a memorial to DuBose on campus, invite the family to take part in meetings on police reform, issue a formal apology and provide free undergraduate education to DuBose's 12 children.